sandialabs/slycat/data/readme.txt

 the weather directory):

-alpha-parms.pref --  alpha parameters and order to present sliders to user, has a header with the columns (tab delimited): Alpha, Order.
+alpha-parms.pref --  alpha parameters and order to present sliders to user, has a header with the columns (comma delimited): Alpha, Order.
 Each row specifies the time series variable alpha default (starting with first time series), and the order to present to the user (starting with 1).

-variable-defaults.pref -- the three preferred time series (variables) to show on the right hand side of the dial-a-cluster app, tab delimited on one line.
+variable-defaults.pref -- the three preferred time series (variables) to show on the right hand side of the dial-a-cluster app, comma delimited on one line.
 This file just has three numbers which give the defaults variables to display (starting with 1).

-dac-ui.pref -- dial-a-cluster user interface parameters in a tab separated table, one per line in the format NAME value.
+dac-ui.pref -- dial-a-cluster user interface parameters in a comma separated table, one per line in the format NAME value.
 The parameters specify colors, pixel sizes, etc. for the web page.
 Any values not specified have defaults.